SffeeRoro233/AXION/README.md

 - Omarchy

-Since Axion uses Bash and common Linux commands, it is expected to work on most desktop Linux distributions.
+Since Axion uses Bash and common Linux commands, it should work on most desktop Linux distributions.

-This may include:

-- Ubuntu
-- Linux Mint
-- Debian
-- Fedora
-- Arch Linux
-- Manjaro
-- Other desktop Linux distributions

 However, compatibility with every Linux distribution has not yet been individually verified.